 Next up was Nicole Ehrentraut, founder of Da Vinci Equine Emergency, and a Technical Large Animal Emergency Rescue Specialist & Equine Behavior Specialist who consults for a variety of Maryland fire departments.
 Nicole provided a mini-crash course in best management practices.
 She captured everyone’s attention by describing how rapidly a fire can consume a barn.
+It was devastating to hear.
+Put simply, a fire in this type of environment, and one that has been built with flammable materials, can spread quickly, which is why so many industry professionals may look at something like these steel buildings for sale to see how this type of building can provide them, and their livestock, with better fire protection safety going forward.
+Whilst this is a good idea, it may not be suitable for everyone, which is why they need to learn how to prevent a fire, as well as putting one out, so they aren’t faced with the potential consequences.
 Participants received tips on everything from the type and location of fire extinguishers, to establishing holding pens, to how to create an emergency evacuation plan by analyzing a barn’s entrance/exit points.
 She recommended providing the local fire department with basic diagrams that include these locations plus locations of water, electrical cutoff switches, hazards (such as fuel tanks) and other critical buildings.
 It was suggested that this information could be placed in a box labeled “First Responder Info” somewhere near the entrance to the property.
 She urged barn owners and managers to make sure all stalled horses were accustomed to entering and exiting the barn through every available opening.
 She encouraged barn owners to invite local fire departments to visit their farms, to see the layout of the property and what challenges they might face in fighting a fire.
 This is important, as many fires occur at night.
 It’s also a great opportunity to make sure your horses will allow themselves to be approached by a firefighter in full regalia.
 Nicole distributed a terrific, multi-page “Emergency Planning Workbook” to each attendee.

 Standing in for Lisbon Fire Chief and horse farm owner Carey McIntosh was Deputy Chief John Vogts.
 In a kind yet blunt manner, Deputy Chief Vogt explained that the fire department is not there to save horses.
 They will do the best they can if it is possible to enter the burning building safely, but many barns will be fully involved and in danger of collapse within three minutes.
 The primary responsibility of first responders is to save human lives.
 The next responsibility is to mitigate damage and to keep the fire from spreading to other buildings.
 Therefore, a practiced evacuation plan that can be safely executed as soon as the fire is discovered by those on the property is essential.